BlazorFluentUI/BlazorFluentUI/README.md

 ## Status - all updated to preview9 (That was a big one!)
 - Label -done
-- DefaultButton, PrimaryButton, ActionButton(CommandButton) -working, but incomplete
+- DefaultButton, PrimaryButton, ActionButton(CommandButton) -working
 - Checkbox -done, except for icons
 - List -supports `INotifyCollectionChanged`, but bad server-side experience
-- TextField -done, except for icons
+- TextField -done, except for icons and masking
 - Icon, only MS icons
 - Nav -done!
-- ContextualMenu -in-progress
+- ContextualMenu - done! (except for Callout positioning bug)
 - Callout (part of ContextMenu) -working, not positioning perfectly
 - Layer (part of Callout) -done?  only layers at root window right now.
 - Dropdown -done? working well
 - Modal -done!, no modeless version
+- CommandBar - done!
+- ResizeGroup - done!
+- OverflowSet - done!

 ## Info